Donald Trump Floats Inviting Vladimir Putin To Next G-7 Summit, Despite Strong Objections From EU

 — Reuters Top News (@Reuters) August 24, 2019

-In a series of Twitter messages posted on Sunday, Trump slammed the American media for reporting that relations with other G-7 members are tense, suggesting that the the press is purposely sabotaging him.
+In a series of Twitter messages posted on Sunday, Trump slammed the American media for reporting that relations with other G-7 members were tense, suggesting that the the press is purposely sabotaging him.
 The president said that the media is also trying to crash the American economy in order to help a Democrat win in 2020, and defended his economy as being “the talk of the world.”

 However, as previously reported by The Inquisitr, experts say that the United States economy is nearing recession, with the yield curve inverting, the manufacturing sector shrinking, and Trump’s tariffs on Chinese goods causing chaos in the markets.